sirsevrusio/SelfTrack/README.md

 ## Known Limitations

-- Only tested and verified on Ubuntu 20.04+.
+- Works fine on debian based linux operating systems and windows that supports python3.
-- Windows Installation Scripts are added but untested currently.
+- Windows Installation Scripts are added but not finished.
 Sadly no compatibility for linux(Arch, RedHat, Opensuse, etc) and macOs.
 - No multi-user or authentication system (single local user only).

 ---